mdkinney/edk2-email-archive-webhook/Readme.md

   simplify the configuration of each repo using GitHub App auth features.

 ## Completed Tasks

+* DONE 1-6-2021 - Change WebhookContext to a class with methods to remove passing Context parameter.
+Change name to GithubRequest

 * DONE 1-6-2021 - Use persist-queue to queue requests for each repo and to queue emails for sending.